zeynelacikgoez/FrameText-Extractor/README.md

 # FrameText Extractor

 FrameText Extractor is an open-source tool for optimized text extraction (OCR) from videos.
 It combines OpenCV, Pillow, and Tesseract to extract text from individual video frames, using multithreading to improve processing performance.
+It also includes a feature for text correction using a language model.

 ## Features